-If a Repair facility is located in a non-U.S. jurisdiction, Seller will act, or cause another Person to act, as the IOR/EOR if (a) Seller is legally permitted to be the IOR/EOR of Boeing-owned Products in that jurisdiction under Seller’s or such other Person’s value added or general services tax (VAT/GST) registration, and (b) there would be no imposition of unrecoverable VAT/GST for Seller or Boeing, or for which Boeing is required to reimburse Seller.
-In all other cases, Boeing and Seller will agree on who should be the IOR/EOR.
+If a Repair Station is located in a non-U.S. jurisdiction, Seller will act, or cause another Person to act, as the IOR/EOR if (a) Seller is legally permitted to be the IOR/EOR of Boeing Entities-owned Products in that jurisdiction under Seller’s or such other Person’s value added or general services tax (VAT/GST) registration, and (b) there would be no imposition of unrecoverable VAT/GST for Seller or Boeing Entities, or for which Boeing is required to reimburse Seller.
+In all other cases, Boeing Entities and Seller will agree on who should be the IOR/EOR.

 Repair Quote.

-Before commencing Repair, Overhaul, or modification of a Product for Boeing, Seller will provide Boeing a price quote including a labor price and a materials price, and redacted invoices, supporting price quotes, industry data, catalogs, and other data necessary to support such quoted prices.
+Before commencing Repair and Overhaul of a Product for Boeing Entities, Seller will provide Boeing Entities a price quote including a labor price and a materials price, and redacted invoices, supporting price quotes, industry data, catalogs, and other data necessary to support such quoted prices.

-Seller will obtain written approval of Boeing prior to proceeding with a Repair, Overhaul, or modification, and will not be paid for any such work performed without such approval.
+Seller will obtain written approval of Boeing Entities prior to proceeding with a Repair and Overhaul, and will not be paid for any such work performed without such approval.

 BER.

-Seller will request written authorization from Boeing to scrap a Product Seller determines is BER.
-Boeing may review Seller’s disposition of scrapped Products and may visit Seller’s facility to review the scrapped Product for technical disposition.
-Seller will return the Product to Boeing for evaluation or disposition upon Boeing’s written request.

-All scrap procedures will comply with the requirements of FAR 43 and FAR 121.
+Seller will obtain written authorization from Boeing Entities prior to scrapping a Product that Seller determines is BER.
+Boeing Entities may review Seller’s disposition of scrapped Products and may visit Seller’s facility to review the scrapped Product for technical disposition.
+Seller will return the Product to Boeing Entities for evaluation or disposition upon Boeing Entities’ written request.
+All scrap procedures of Seller and its Supply Chain will comply with the requirements of FAR 43 and FAR 121.

 Training Device Requirements.

-For the purposes of this Section 28.13, the following definitions will apply:

-Customer means any owner, lessor, lessee, maintenance provider, or operator of a Training Device, and includes Training Device manufacturers.

-Simulator Data means all data, Materials, software including loadable software airplane parts (LSAP), and simulator models, and keep-up-to-date revisions pertaining to Products that are necessary for Boeing or Customers to develop, produce, certify, operate, maintain, modify, repair, and support Training Devices.

 Training Device Data and Hardware.

-Seller will provide Simulator Data and support for Boeing’s Training Device program to a level which is sufficient to comply with ARINC Specification 450: Flight Simulator Design and Performance Data Requirements, International Civil Aviation Organization (ICAO) 9625, Manual of Criteria for the Qualification of Flight Simulators, and Airlines Electronic Engineering Committee (AEEC) ARINC Report 610C, Guidance For Use of Avionics Equipment and Software in Simulators as each relates to Product and as each may be updated or revised from time to time, including in subsequent editions.
+Seller will provide Simulator Data and support for Boeing’s Entities’ Training Device program to a level which is sufficient to comply with ARINC Specification 450 (Flight Simulator Design and Performance Data Requirements), International Civil Aviation Organization (ICAO) 9625 (Manual of Criteria for the Qualification of Flight Simulators), and Airlines Electronic Engineering Committee (AEEC) ARINC Report 610C (Guidance For Use of Avionics Equipment and Software in Simulators), as each relates to Product and as each may be updated or revised from time to time, including in subsequent editions.

 Where Training Device requirements could affect the functionality or performance of a Product, Seller will incorporate in the Product design accommodations for Training Device functions, over and above SCD requirements, as appropriate for the Product.

-To the extent Simulator Data is software in any form, Seller will provide reasonable assistance in addressing questions Boeing or the Training Device manufacturer may have about operation of the Simulator Data.
+To the extent Simulator Data is software in any form, Seller will provide reasonable assistance in addressing questions Boeing Entities or the Training Device manufacturer may have about operation of the Simulator Data or incorporation into a Training Device.

-If Boeing requests Seller to develop Materials solely in support of Training Devices, such development will be provided to Boeing for a price not to exceed the direct labor rates in Table 2.2 of Attachment 1 of this BSCA multiplied by the time necessary and as mutually agreed to develop the Materials.
+If Boeing Entities request Seller to develop Materials solely in support of Training Devices, such development will be provided to Boeing Entities for a price not to exceed the Assembly Labor Rate multiplied by the time necessary and as mutually agreed to develop the Materials.

 Training Device Requirements for Development Programs.